waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Route 38/39 Mechanics & Exploration
 - Pathing Insights:
   - Southern Path (Row 14-16) is reachable from the North via ledges (Row 13) and has an exit North at (9, 14).
   - Top Lane Western Pocket (X=0-2) is isolated from the rest of Route 38 by walls at Row 7 and X=3.
-Reachability must be verified via Route 39.
+Entry point is Route 39 (19, 6) -> Route 38 (0, 6).
   - Middle Lane (Row 8-11) is the main thoroughfare.
 - Exploration Status:
   - Western Pocket (X=0-2): Unexplored.
-Entry point likely Route 39 (19, 6) -> Route 38 (0, 6).
+Entry point confirmed Route 39 (19, 6) -> Route 38 (0, 6).

 # Lessons Learned
 - LEDGE_HOP_DOWN is one-way South.
 Do not plan North paths through them.
 - If an area seems isolated, check adjacent maps for alternative entrances.
 - Thursday is Bug Catching Contest day.
 National Park may have restricted access or different NPCs.
-Verify day via Pokégear.
+(Confirmed Thursday).
 - Suicune Tracking: Overworld sightings don't register in Pokedex.
 Tracking is impossible until roaming starts after Tin Tower.
 - Markers: Always keep markers for physical constraints (e.g., ledge pockets) even if Fly is available, to assist pathfinding tools.